 If you would like to add materials to our course reserves, please complete the Course Reserves Request form.

-Check out our Affordable Learning page for ways to incorporate Open Educational Resources and Library provided resources into your courses.
-If you need further assistance please reach out to your liaison librarian.
+Review our Affordable Learning page for ways to incorporate Open Educational Resources and Library provided resources into your courses.
+If you need further assistance please contact your liaison librarian.